Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Season Stats

-- Elliott has rushed for a team-leading 452 yards on 85 attempts (90.4 yards per game) and scored five touchdowns.
+- Elliott has churned out a team-best 452 rushing yards (90.4 per game) with five touchdowns.

-- He has added nine catches for 55 yards (11.0 per game) and one touchdown.
+- He's also tacked on nine catches for 55 yards (11.0 per game) and one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Elliott's matchup with the Patriots.